 Debt-to-income ratio ($1,400 divided by $3,500 | 40% |

-Residual income also affects the amount a service member can borrow with a VA loan.
-Monthly residual income is the net income available (after deduction of a mortgage payment and other significant monthly debts) to cover typical living expenses such as food, health care, clothing and gasoline.
+Residual income also affects the amount you can borrow with a VA loan.
+Monthly residual income is the net income available to cover typical living expenses such as food, health care, clothing and gasoline.

 The VA employs specific residual income requirements based on region and family size.
-A Massachusetts family of five, for example, needs to have at least $1,062 left over each month after mortgage and other debt payments in order to meet VA guidelines.
+For example, a Massachusetts family of five needs to have at least $1,062 left over each month after mortgage and other debt payments to meet VA guidelines.

 Family Size | Northeast | Midwest | South | West |